How to Password Protect Pages, Keynote, & Numbers Documents on iPad & iPhone

 This means that if you set a password from iOS, then email the document to yourself and try to open it from a Mac, that password will be required.
 Likewise, if you save the document from an iPhone or iPad into iCloud, accessing it from any other devices through iCloud will require the password too.

-Setting Password for Pages, Numbers, Documents on Mac
+How to Set Password for Pages, Numbers, Documents on Mac

 Much like iOS, you can set passwords on iWork files from the Mac too.
 Here’s how: